Counselling training FAQs

 Is your Level 4 Diploma equivalent to your Postgraduate Diploma (PGDip)?

-Our Postgraduate Diploma in Counselling Children in Schools and Level 4 Diploma in School-Based Child Counselling courses are similar in that they both:
+Our Postgraduate Diploma in Counselling and Psychotherapy for Children and Young People in Schools and Level 4 Diploma in School-Based Child Counselling courses are similar in that they both:

 The main things that make these two qualifications different are:

-- our Level 4 Diploma takes place over 12 months, and the awarding body is the Counselling and Psychotherapy Central Awarding Body (CPCAB).
+our Level 4 Diploma takes place over 18 months, and the awarding body is the Counselling and Psychotherapy Central Awarding Body (CPCAB)

 Our Level 4 Diploma course also focuses more on the operational management of a whole-school service and learning Mental Health Practitioner responsibilities.